mkluge/ksp-console/planning.md

     - Reaction Wheels
     - precision mode for the joysticks
     - 7 inputs (7 gnds) and 7 leds (outputs)
+    - will become one [PCF8754]{https://www.conrad.de/de/schnittstellen-ic-e-a-erweiterungen-texas-instruments-pcf8574n-por-ic-100-khz-pdip-16-1047951.html?sc.queryFromSuggest=true} for the Switches
+    - and one for the LEDs, 8 LEDs at 20 mA is OK
+    - (numbers 2 und 3)
   - kerbal buttons
     - run
     - jump
     - grab
     - eva pack toggle (switch type)
     - 4 inputs (4 gnds) and 1 led (output)
+    - one more PCF8754 (number 4)
   - button that just kick something off
     - 10x for action groups (light up if action group defined)
     - 10 inputs (10 gnds) and 10 leds (outputs)